wix-playground/helm3diff/README.md

     tar -zxvf helm-v3.0.0-darwin-amd64.tar.gz
     sudo mv darwin-amd64/helm /usr/local/bin/helm3

-   Dont do brew upgrade install it manually
+   Dont do brew upgrade, install it manually.
 #### 2. We will need plugins.
    All the data ive found says i need to migrate helm2 configuration to helm3 configuration and it will be fine.
-Ive tried several times it was not sucessfull.Plugins where not migrated properly
+Ive tried several times it was not successful.
+Plugins where not migrated properly
-   In my case ive removed all plugins using ```helm plugin remove <plugin_name>``` and ```helm3 plugin remove <plugin_name``` And than ive installed 2 plugins   ```2to3``` and ```helm-diff``` fro both helm and helm3 seaprately
+   In my case ive removed all plugins using ```helm plugin remove <plugin_name>``` and ```helm3 plugin remove <plugin_name``` And than ive installed 2 plugins   ```2to3``` and ```helm-diff``` for both helm and helm3 separately

     helm plugin install https://github.com/helm/helm-2to3
     helm plugin install https://github.com/databus23/helm-diff --version v3.0.0-rc.7